 Unlike Venice, where each country names their own curatorial team and selects architects to participate, the Chicago Architecture Biennial’s artistic directors invited 140 designers from more than 20 countries.

 Worldwide, it is also rare for other international biennials to place such an emphasis on engaging the local community with architecture.
 Chicago is unique in its outreach to students, which is an integral part of the mission.
-CAC was once again named the Biennial's Signature Education Partner and in 2017 will introduce 15,000 youth and teachers to the Biennial.
-CAC is providing field trips, family festival days, teacher trainings, teen ambassadors, teen workshops, teacher and student resources for self-guided field trips, and the public self-guide brochure.
+In 2015 and 2017, the CAC was named the Biennial's Signature Education Partner and introduced an estimated 15,000 youth and teachers to the Biennial.
+The CAC provided field trips, family festival days, teacher trainings, teen ambassadors, teen workshops, teacher and student resources for self-guided field trips, and a self-guide brochure.

 Additional exhibitions produced in parallel with the Biennial can be found throughout the city.
-CAC's exhibition, Between States—50 Designers Transform Chicago's Neighborhoods, is one example.
-It demonstrates the Biennial's "Make New History" theme with 50 community-based design solutions that transform underappreciated and underperforming spaces in Chicago into rejuvenated civic anchors.
+The CAC's exhibition Between States is one example.
+It demonstrates the Biennial's "Make New History" theme with 50 community-based design solutions that transform underappreciated and under performing spaces in Chicago into rejuvenated civic anchors.